Method

 A self was never flat

-A schema for personal memory in LLM conversations · You are not what you said six times.
+A typed, provenance-tagged schema for personal memory in long-running LLM conversations · You are not what you said six times.
 You are what you did, on the days you did it.

 Alex is 41.
 Senior editor at the University of Chicago Press.
 Single parent of her daughter Mira, fourteen.
 Nine months into Chicago, mostly alone.